eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 __Upload Submission File__:

-Both measurement and documentation files can be added to **an existing submission**
+Both, existing measurement and documentation files, can be added to **an existing submission** replacing existing files with updated files.

 cli: